icelandico/geodev_site/src/lib/content/projects/highest-points-in-gdansk-districts.md

 I marked these points based on an excellent series of articles by Tomasz Larczyński, who published them on a local portal Trojamiasto.pl (link in the Sources section).
 The author also used numerous archival maps and LIDAR measurements to discover the highest points.
 I made individual height corrections based on readings from topographic maps.

+The values ​​at the points on the map indicate the height in [m] and the position in the table.

 Sources:
 - Topographic map of Poland, 1: 10 000,
 - https://www.trojmiasto.pl/wiadomosci/w,Korona-Trojmiasta-Najwyzsze-szczyty-dzielnic-Gdanska-Gdyni-i-Sopotu-5140.html.